SimmonsRitchie/pa_coronavirus_case_tracker/readme.md

-### Boilerplate Spotlight React Widget
+### Pa.
+Coronavirus Tracker
-This is a template for creating embeddable React JS widgets or data visualizations for Spotlight PA articles.
-It incorporates Spotlight PA styles and the Bulma CSS framework.
+React JS interactive that displays stats on coronavirus cases and deaths in Pennsylvania.

 [Parcel.js](https://github.com/parcel-bundler/parcel) is used to bundle the source files.